Agent Memory

 • Which thesis is still open?

-• Did the same risk appear in a prior backtest iteration?
+• Did the same risk appear in a prior iteration?

 This makes AI strategies easier to audit.
 It also gives future agent calls a small, searchable context instead of forcing every run to rediscover the same facts.